Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 I would add the following to future deployments:
 + Repcaptcha or similar to contact form to reduce risk of spam returns.
 This would require javascript not in the scope of the current project.
 + Google map currently uses an iframe from maps.ie which is giving a warning for third party cookies when checked using Lighthouse.
 I would amend this to use Googlemaps API.
-+ The contact form currently returns to a form dump page hosted by Code Institute.
-I would amend this to a confirmation page and have the form data sent by email to Clonee Medical Centre.
++ The contact form currently solely returns to a form submitted page for the beneift of user experience in this project.
+I would amend this to have the form data process properly which again would use learning and technologies not in the scope of this project.
 + A facility to pay online for appointments, repeat prescriptions etc.
 + Services page services list would expand on click with further information on each service.
 + Profiles of Doctor and practice staff.